 Intel Health and Life Sciences, along with over 40 industry partners, is currently running a global program offering complimentary and confidential security readiness workshops to enable HLS organizations to benchmark their security against the industry, and peer HLS organizations of similar locale, type, and size.
-Confidential security readiness reports received by organizations participating in this program enable them to determine if they are lagging, on par, or leading the industry and peers.
-In the event they are lagging this report also enables them to see specifically where they have security capability gaps that are not common across the industry and peers.
-This in turn can be used by security teams to prioritize future security initiatives, and rally support and allocation of resources required to address gaps.
+Confidential, encrypted security readiness reports received by organizations participating in this program enable them to determine if they are lagging, on par, or leading the industry and peers.
+In the event they are lagging, this report also enables them to see specifically where they have security capability gaps that are not common across the industry and peers.
+This is high quality actionable information that in turn can be used by security teams to prioritize future security initiatives, and rally support and allocation of resources required to address gaps.
 Security readiness reports also show participants how their capabilities and gaps relate to security and privacy regulations, data protection laws, and standards, including HIPAA, NIST, PCI DSS, CIS, GDPR, ISO2700x, ISO80001, and EU MDR 2017/745.
 This enables organizations to see how addressing a gap may also help with compliance.

 A security readiness workshop is a one-hour meeting, conducted by Intel or an industry partner, after which participating organizations will receive a complimentary and confidential security readiness report.
 This extensive, data rich report shows how the organization’s security compares with the HLS industry, and peer organizations of a similar locale, type, and size.
 Analytics in the report received include security maturity, readiness and priorities across the 8 most common types of breaches, and security capabilities across 42 key safeguards, compared to the HLS industry and peers.
 Key analytics provided in the security readiness report include: